mm80843/T3.5/docs/Benef/PBN__Benef_602.md

 # __Environmental consciousness__

-## Name of the Benefit

-HEMS can provide CO2 emission information, promoting more environmentally-conscious behavior and contributing to decarbonization efforts.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in HEMS technologies would benefit from increased demand as more individuals and businesses seek to reduce their carbon footprint and address climate change concerns.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_650.md)